peterbb/gfeeds/README.md

 # GNOME Feeds
-A Soon to be RSS Reader for GNOME.
+A Soon to be RSS Reader for GNOME under the GPLv3 License.
 ## Building on Ubuntu/Debian ##

 ```sh